Tealium/integration-angularjs/README.md

   Button
 </button>
 ```

-#angularJS TealiumIQ integration
+#Libraries
-This is a sample module to integrate tealiumIQ into your site easily.
-The main libraries for tealium are:
+This is a sample module to integrate TealiumIQ into your site easily.
+The main libraries for Tealium are:

 - **tealium.js**
 - **tealium_data.js**